Quick facts

 • While there is a pond maintenance access easement, there is no access to the pond for the general public

-Examples of past social events (translation: fun!)
+Examples of past social events

 • Halloween events for kids